Forgot Password?

 A verification link has been sent to your email 00:00

-This spring, our Hallway Gallery comes alive with the vibrant, organic work of Hudson Valley artist Bradford R. Devins AKA Owley Studio, whose recent exhibition Wildflorus: Shawangunk transforms the white walls of our Brooklyn lab into a blossoming urban nature escape.
+This spring, our Hallway Gallery comes alive with the vibrant, organic work of Hudson Valley artist Bradford Devins AKA OWLEY Studios, whose recent exhibition Wildflorus: Shawangunk (B-Side) transforms the white walls of our Brooklyn lab into a blossoming urban nature escape.
 This is the first time in over a year that we’ve reactivated the hallway space with an artist’s work, and we couldn’t imagine a more fitting reawakening.

 Brad’s exhibition spans a variety of Printique products, showcasing the unique textures and depth of each medium:

-Brad’s journey to photography and filmmaking began in Brooklyn, where he moved in 2016 as an engineer.
-Immersed in the city’s creativity, he began filming muralists and street artists, teaching himself video editing, and opening a new avenue for storytelling.
-Over time, his focus shifted back to nature, capturing the wildflowers of the Shawangunk Mountains and translating the Hudson Valley’s quiet complexity into urban spaces.
-He currently lives and works in the Hudson Valley, New York.
+Bradford’s journey to photography and filmmaking began in Brooklyn, where he moved in 2016 as an environmental engineer.
+Immersed in the city’s creativity, he began filming muralists and street artists, teaching himself video editing, and opening a new avenue for storytelling under the alias “OWLEY”, then hiring teams and scaling to projects across the world for major brands and organizations.
+Over time, his focus shifted back to nature, capturing the wildflowers of the Shawangunk Mountains and bringing the Hudson Valley’s quiet complexity into urban spaces.
+He currently lives and works between the Hudson Valley and New York City.

 Bradford R. Devins is a multidisciplinary artist based in the Hudson Valley, working with photography, filmmaking, installation, music, writing, and projection.
 His practice explores how humans can better understand themselves and their environment through nature, while creating accessibility for those removed from it.
-He began documenting artists in Brooklyn under the alias Owley Studio and continues to preserve art, humanity, and nature through his work today.
+He began documenting artists in Brooklyn under the alias “OWLEY Studios” and continues to preserve art, humanity, and nature through his work today.

 “I express my gratitude for nature’s immense awe and healing by capturing it, studying it, and bringing it to others.
-It is absolute truth to me, and I believe we will always need it,” Brad says.
+It is absolute truth to me, and I believe we will always need it.”